DrRoad/WeatherDataAnalysis/README.md

 ```

 With increased global temperatures, we expect for more extreme weather events.
-Is this the case with precipitation?
-I ranked the HourlyPrecipitation data for each city and selected the top 100 precipitation events in an hour.
+I ranked the HourlyPrecipitation data for each city and selected the top 100 hourly precipitation events.

 ``` sql
 -------------------------------------